History of ITV: Post-1979 strike

 When the strike ended, ITV had the task of luring back viewers from the BBC.
 This proved difficult as production of original programming had stopped and would not be available for several months; ITV therefore suffered in the ratings at the hands of the BBC.
 Two and a half months after ITV began broadcasting again, it was finally ready to air additional original programming and viewers began switching back.
-This strike was to be the last major strike for ITV as the power of the broadcasting unions began to wane, even though minor disputes plagued the television industry in the 1980s, and the dispute was the longest in the history of British television.
+This strike was to be the last ever major strike for ITV as the power of the broadcasting unions began to wane, even though minor disputes plagued the television industry in the 1980s, and the dispute was the longest in the history of British television.

 1982–1990

 On 28 December 1980, the IBA announced via Lady Plowden, the then chair of the IBA, that it had reviewed the ITV broadcasting licences again, for contracts beginning on 1 January 1982.
 A few changes were made to the ITV structure, with the creation of dual regions for the South and South East, and the East and West Midlands.
 These regions were created following the push for more regional news.
 The company operating these regions had to provide a regional news service for both regions and provide studio facilities in both areas.
 The franchise round concluded with the following changes: